-The 14 Barcelona players who made their debut in the same season as Messi
+The 14 Barca players who made their debut in the same season as Messi

-It’s hard to envisage the club without him.
+A year after his departure to PSG, it’s still hard to comprehend Barcelona without him.
 Messi made his senior competitive debut all the way back in October 2004, coming on as an 82nd-minute substitute against Espanyol – but he wasn’t the only player to make their Barca bow that year.

-We’ve looked back every Barcelona player who also made their debut in 2004-05 and how they fared at the Camp Nou.
+We’ve looked back every Barcelona player who also made their debut in 2004-05 and how they fared at the club.

 He may be known on these shores for his spell at Arsenal – and that howitzer at Stamford Bridge – but Sylvinho achieved plenty of success in Spain.